raulbethencourt/Fenix/README.md

 ## Install

-You will need you use this command that I haven't create jet 😅
+You will need you use this command that I haven't created jet 😅

 ```
 ./script.py